All Episodes

 Right.

-And it's and then the the the uh uh those are traditionally less populated right so the population is smaller but we have a really strong core of transfer students that go to Oregon State University in the engineering program and that's who I'm teaching because I'm teaching that upper level of the first two years of college math.
+So the population is smaller, but we have a really strong core of transfer students that go to Oregon State University in the engineering program, and that's who I'm teaching because I'm teaching that upper level first two years of college math.

 Here's the second thing.